 Have you ever been told that every snowflake is unique?
 By the tiniest of degrees perhaps, but within each snowflake lies a universal six-sided symmetry that emerges from the orderly pattern of water molecules as they crystallize.

-At the nanoscale, we can also find three-sided symmetry in the shapes of nanometer-sized flakes of molybdenum disulfide (MoS2), a promising semiconductor material for the next generation of lighter and faster electronics devices.
+At the nanoscale, we can also find three-sided symmetry in the shapes of nanometer-sized flakes of molybdenum disulfide (MoS2), a promising semiconductor material for the next generation of lighter and faster electronic devices.
 These ‘nanoflakes’ merge with nearby neighbors as they grow, forming complex clusters of multiple ‘grains’ with different crystal orientations.

 To predict how grain boundaries form and spread as nanoflakes grow, researchers led by Yong-Wei Zhang at the A*STAR Institute of High Performance Computing (IHPC) developed computer simulations providing molecule-by-molecule replays of nanoflake growth.